RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Preliminaries

 \begin{lemma}[\cite{fu2017fast}] Given a dataset $D$ of $n$ points in a metric space with distance function $\delta$, let $G(V, E)$ be an \yin{MRNG} constructed on $D$.
 For any node $x \in V$, its nearest neighbor $y \in V$ can be found by performing a beam search on $G$. \end{lemma}

 \begin{lemma}[\cite{fu2017fast}] The time complexity of performing the beam search on the \yin{MRNG} is $O(n^{1/d} \log n) \approx O(\log n)$. \end{lemma}

-Note that in Lemma~\ref{lem:MRNG-complex}, $n^{1/d}$ is a very small constant for high-dimensional vector data (e.g., if $d\ge 64$, $n^{1/d}\le 2$ even when $n=2^{64}$).
-Fig.~\ref{fig:rng} illustrates this theoretical advantage: a greedy beam search starting at node 6 correctly converges to node 3, the true nearest neighbor of the query.
-The performance benefits of this pruning strategy were empirically confirmed in \cite{wang2021comprehensive}.

 However, constructing an exact \yin{MRNG} for a dataset of size $n$ has a time complexity of $O(n^3)$~\cite{fu2017fast}, which is prohibitively expensive.
-Consequently, practical methods (e.g., HNSW and NSG) construct graph indexes by approximating the \yin{MRNG}~\cite{toussaint1980relative}.
-Typically, they first retrieve hundreds of candidate neighbors (e.g., via approximate nearest neighbor search) and then apply the \yin{MRNG} pruning rule to this candidate set.
+Consequently, practical methods (e.g., HNSW and NSG) construct graph indexes by approximating the \yin{MRNG}.
+Typically, they first retrieve hundreds of candidate neighbors (e.g., via approximate nearest neighbor search) and then apply an MRNG-style ordered pruning rule to this candidate set.
 A hyperparameter $m$ limits the maximum out-degree of each node, ensuring sparsity by retaining only the top-$m$ neighbors after pruning~\cite{wang2021comprehensive}.

-\textbf{Existing RFANN Search Methods.} Various methods have been proposed for RFANN queries~\cite{wang2021milvus}, which can be categorized into three basic strategies based on when the range filter is applied: \textit{pre-filtering}, \textit{post-filtering}, and \textit{in-filtering}.
-(1) \textit{Pre-filtering }first applies the range filter to obtain a set of in-range objects, then performs a nearest neighbor search over this subset.
-However, it suffers from a linear scan cost for unselective ranges with large result sets.
-(2) \textit{Post-filtering} first executes a standard ANN search and then filters the results by the range condition.
-This strategy, conversely, incurs significant redundant computation for highly selective queries, as many searched neighbors may be out-of-range.
-(3) \textit{In-filtering} integrates the range check directly into the ANN search process, evaluating only in-range objects.
-While this approach is intuitive, it can compromise the proximity properties of the underlying index (e.g., the \yin{MRNG} property in graph-based indexes), often leading to suboptimal performance.

-To handle diverse query workloads, several hybrid strategies have been proposed~\cite{wang2021milvus,engels2024approximate,liang2024unify}.
-For instance, Milvus~\cite{wang2021milvus} employs a cost-based model to dynamically select the optimal strategy (pre-, post-, or in-filtering) for each query.
-SuperPostfiltering~\cite{engels2024approximate} pre-defines multiple overlapping ranges and builds a dedicated graph index for each.
-At query time, it selects the smallest pre-built range covering the query interval and performs a post-filtering search within it.
-UNIFY~\cite{liang2024unify} partitions the data by numeric attributes, building separate proximity graphs for each segment.
-It uses skip lists for fast segment location and edge bitmaps for range-based pruning, finally applying a cost model to select the best search strategy within segments.
-Despite their sophistication, these methods are fundamentally constrained by the inherent limitations of the basic strategies, leading to sub-optimal performance and high indexing costs, as shown in our experiments (see Section~\ref{sec:exp}).